mo7sen/cmodular/README.md

 This library is highly unstable.
 Use at your own risk.

 ### List of known problems:
-- `INTERFACE_IMPL()` doesn't heap allocate (dangling pointers in modules)
-- `MODULE_NEW()` heap allocates which may cause a memory leak as the modules are copied when added to the modulesystem
 - No way to remove a module from the modulesystem
-- The API is vague in what variables should be added in a macro call.
 - Adding modules in wrong order (violating dependencies) triggers an assert.
 - There are no unit tests.
 The tests directory contains the example used in here
 - No error codes (and in turn no error handling)